Recordings made outside of Blackboard Collaborate Ultra need to be added to the module folder in DMU Replay to ensure:

 When uploading downloaded .mp4 files, please note you can drag and drop or browse for multiple files, allowing them to be uploaded in a batch (if you have downloaded multiple files from Collaborate).

-Deleting the recording from your computer is crucial to ensure any potential GDPR breaches are avoided.
+If the recording contains student details or interactions, deleting the recording from your computer is crucial to ensure any potential GDPR breaches are avoided.